doubt72/pinyin-tone-converter/README.md

         rspec

 Easy peasy.
-Only 963 tests at last count -- obviously the test suite still needs some beefing up.
+Only 963 tests at last count -- obviously the test suite still needs some beefing up. ^_^

-(Obviously, the rspec is required to run the tests, so the rspec gem should be installed.)
+(Rspec is required to run the tests, so you'll need to install that.)

 ## License